Synvya/mcp-server/README.md

 ```

 **Behavior Notes:**
-- Output format is JSON-LD (JSON for Linked Data) following schema.org Menu and MenuItem specifications
+- Output format is JSON-LD (JSON for Linked Data) following schema.org Menu, MenuSection, and MenuItem specifications
+- Menu items are grouped by sections (e.g., Entrees, Sides, Appetizers)
-- All objects include `@context` and `@type` for proper JSON-LD interpretation
+- All objects include `@context` and/or `@type` for proper JSON-LD interpretation
 - Dietary tags are mapped to schema.org suitableForDiet values
 - Unmapped dietary tags are appended to the description as text (e.g., "Nut free.
 Sulphites")
-- If menu not found, returns an error message
+- If menu not found, returns an error with empty hasMenuSection array
-- If food establishment not found, returns an error message
+- If food establishment not found, returns an error with empty hasMenuSection array

 ---